north bay trumpet

 gone into its slot)

-- Test to make sure all the valves are
+- Test to make sure all the pistons are

 in their correct position by blowing a note.